expressjs/body-parser/README.md

 as well as in the `encoding` property.
 The `status` property is set to `415`, the `type` property is set to `'encoding.unsupported'`, and the `encoding` property is set to the encoding that is unsupported.

+### The input exceeded the depth

+This error occurs when using `bodyParser.urlencoded` with the `extended` property set to `true` and the input exceeds the configured `depth` option.
+The `status` property is set to `400`.
+It is recommended to review the `depth` option and evaluate if it requires a higher value.
+When the `depth` option is set to `32` (default value), the error will not be thrown.

 ## Examples